manchumahara/cbxwpwritelog/README.txt

 == Description ==

-A simple dev plugin that helps to write something to wordpress debug file using a simple function
+This plugin adds a helper function to write log in wordpress debug file.
+This plugin also writes email send fail logs

 Usages: